French Names Along the Australian Coastline

 More than eighty per cent of the names commemorate French figures distinguished in science, literature, military service, or public administration—transforming the map of Australia’s coasts into a symbolic reflection of France’s renewed sense of unity, prestige, and imperial ambition.

-South-West New Holland
+South-West New Holland, coastal profile

 Cape Marengo (spelled Maringo) and Cap des Représentations (Baudin’s original designation), subsequently renamed Cap Suffren by Péron and Freycinet (the name inscribed in pencil above “Représentations” on the manuscript), now Point Grey — 30 March 1802.